STARs Briefing Notes are now available. Check the support page for the notes on the Instrument Rating and Airline Transport Rating support pages.

 If you have a question or concern please let us know on our contact page.

 ADS-B Out is now required in Class A airspace (as of Aug 10, 2023) and will be required in Class B airspace from May 16, 2024.
 Transport Canada is now testing your knowledge of the ADS-B system in the written exams.
-Please review the ADS-B Out Briefing Notes that are linked below:
+Please review the ADS-B Out Briefing Notes that are linked below.
+Note that these notes have been incorporated into the books beginning with the 2025 edition:

 ADS-B Out Briefing Notes (PDF, 120 KB)